geanttechnology/messages_twilio/README.md

 #Texting Application with Twilio API

-## Ruby on Rails - Pair Programing Project
+## Ruby on Rails - Week 4 - Pair Programing Project

 an app that lets users send text messages to their friends.